FRIDAY TSLA INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Tesla, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Tesla, Inc. (NASDAQ: TSLA) common stock from February 19, 2019 to February 17, 2023, both dates inclusive (the “Class Period”) have until this Friday, April 28, 2023 to seek appointment as lead plaintiff in the Tesla class action lawsuit.
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Tesla, Inc. TSLA common stock from February 19, 2019 to February 17, 2023, both dates inclusive (the "Class Period") have until this Friday, April 28, 2023 to seek appointment as lead plaintiff in the Tesla class action lawsuit.
 Captioned Lamontagne v.
 Tesla, Inc., No. 23-cv-00869 (N.D.
-Cal.), the Tesla class action lawsuit charges Tesla and certain of Tesla’s current and former top executives with violations of the Securities Exchange Act of 1934.
+Cal.), the Tesla class action lawsuit charges Tesla and certain of Tesla's current and former top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Tesla class action lawsuit, please provide your information here: